Mmset2005/NSITerm2021-2022/Readme.md

-This repository is used to post the differents things I gonna do during this year on NSI class
+This repository is used to post all the differents things I gonna do during this year on NSI class